cloud-ark/kubeplus/README.md

 ## Platform-as-Code

-KubePlus has been developed as a part of our Platform-as-Code practice.
+KubePlus has been developed as part of our Platform-as-Code practice.
 Learn more about Platform-as-Code [here](https://cloudark.io/platform-as-code).

 ## Operator Maturity Model